Tatiana Calderón: IndyCar Series and Formula E (2022, 2025)

 Calderón impressed A. J. Foyt Enterprises with her performance, and the team considered her a potential driver for the 2022 IndyCar Series.
 She left Alfa Romeo in 2021, and signed to drive the No. 11 A. J. Foyt Enterprises Dallara-Chevrolet vehicle, originally for each of the twelve street and road course rounds of the 2022 IndyCar Series; she was replaced by J. R. Hildebrand for the oval track races.
 Calderón struggled to acclimatise to the circuits she raced at owing to restrictions on testing that limited her to a single pre-season test session, her lack of IndyCar track knowledge as well as adapting to new tyres and a car requiring physical effort.
 After competing in seven races, she was sidelined due to repeated missed payments by her team's primary sponsor.
 She ended the season 29th in the drivers' standings with 58 points scored.
-In August, Calderón joined Charouz Racing System, replacing Cem Bölükbaşı for the concluding four rounds of the 2022 Formula 2 Championship with financing from pop singer Karol G. She injured her right hand in an accident with Olli Caldwell in the Monza sprint race and she spent the following two months recuperating with the help of therapy to regain her strength in her arm and injured hand.
-Calderón finished the year 28th in the Drivers' Championship and achieved no points-scoring finishes.

-She left Charouz Racing System at the conclusion of the season due to her not having enough sponsorship funding in order for her to continue to race in Formula One's support categories or IndyCar.
 In February 2025, Calderón joined Lola Yamaha ABT to participate in the Formula E rookie free practice session coinciding the Jeddah ePrix.
 She returned in October later that year, where she was selected by Citroën Racing to participate in the all women's test at the Circuit Ricardo Tormo.